 For a long time, I never looked in the envelope at this letter, because I thought it was a legal document about insurance or some such topic.
 Actually, the Charles Garner of the law firm on the envelope was an old friend from WWII.
 He writes a long and rambling letter about exploits with my father.

 Written on both sides, some of it may be hard to read.
-I do not plan to transcribe it, but I might point out that he refers to my father as “Pitt,” a nickname I heard about somewhere in the distant past.
+I do plan to transcribe it after all of Walt’s and Ruth’s letters have been transcribed, but I might point out that he refers to my father as “Pitt,” a nickname I heard about somewhere in the distant past.